dtoast/Sound/README.md

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are NOT permitted.
-If I (Jack Labbe) give permission, you may modify this code provided that the following conditions are met:
+If I (Pr0Code) give permission, you may modify this code provided that the following conditions are met:

 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.